Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System description

 \section{System description}

-We consider a radar system aimed at detecting a prospective target in a given resolution cell under inspection.
-The radar is equipped with a transmitter and a receiver with $\bar{N}_{r}\geq1$ and $\ddot{N}_{r}\geq1$ closely-spaced elements, respectively, arranged into a planar array; the building element of each array can be a single antenna or a subarray module composed itself of multiple antennas.
-The radar operates with a carrier wavelength $\lambda$ and emits $\bar{N}_{r}$ orthogonal and equal-power waveforms, one from each radiating element.\footnote{The possible optimization of the radiated waveforms is not considered here and left as a future development.} A nearby \gls{ris} (referred to as the forward \gls{ris}) helps the transmitter illuminate the prospective target; this surface is composed of $\bar{N}_{s}\geq 1$ closely-spaced reflecting elements of area $\bar{A}_{s}$, arranged into a planar array; we denote by $\bar{\varphi}_{n}$ the phase shift introduced by the $n$-th element, by $\bar{\bm{\varphi}}=(\bar{\varphi}_1\,\ldots\,\bar{\varphi}_{N_s})^{\transp}$ the vectors containing all phase shifts, and by $\bar{I}_{s}\in\{1,0\}$ the indicator variable specifying if this \gls{ris} is present or not.
-Similarly, a nearby \gls{ris} (referred to as the backward \gls{ris}) helps the receiver capture the power scattered by the prospective target; this surface is composed of $\ddot{N}_{s}\geq 1$ closely-spaced reflecting elements of area $\ddot{A}_{s}$, arranged into a planar array; we denote by $\ddot{\varphi}_{n}$ the phase shift introduced by the $n$-th element, by $\ddot{\bm{\varphi}}=(\ddot{\varphi}_1\,\ldots\,\ddot{\varphi}_{\ddot{N}_s})^{\transp}$ the vectors containing all phase shifts, and by $\ddot{I}_{s}\in\{1,0\}$ the indicator variable specifying if this \gls{ris} is present or not.
+We consider an \gls{ris}-aided \gls{mimo} radar aimed to detect a prospective target in a given location under inspection.
+The radar transmitter and receiver are equipped with $\bar{N}_{r}\geq1$ and $\ddot{N}_{r}\geq1$ closely-spaced elements, respectively, arranged into a planar array;\footnote{Henceforth, the diacritical marks $\bar{(\cdot)}$ and $\ddot{(\cdot)}$ are used to distinguish between the transmit and receive sides, respectively: this notation mimics the solid and dotted line-styles adopted in Fig.~\ref{fig:system}.} the building element of each array can be a single antenna or a subarray module composed itself of multiple antennas.
+The radar emits $\bar{N}_{r}$ orthogonal and equal-power waveforms, one from each radiating element.
+A planar \gls{ris} (referred to as the forward \gls{ris}) can help the radar transmitter illuminate the prospective target; this surface is composed of $\bar{N}_{s}\geq 1$ elements, also called unit cells or meta atoms, that can change the phase of the incident electromagnetic field while reflecting it.
+Similarly, a planar \gls{ris} (referred to as the backward \gls{ris}) with $\ddot{N}_{s}\geq 1$ tunable reflecting elements can help the radar receiver capture the power scattered by a target.\footnote{The following signal model and design methodology still remain valid if each \gls{ris} element retransmits (rather than reflects) a phase-shifted version of the incident electromagnetic field~\cite{2021-Tulino}.} A data link is assumed to exist between the radar control unit, where the system design is carried out, and each RIS.